jet/Microservice-Edge-Testing-Example/overview.md

 ## Producer Fake Edge

-Now, since we are giving the client a way to talk to the real producer, the interface is well definied, and we have abstracted out our business logic, we can easily ship another edge to them that has a self contained version of the producer.
+Now, since we are giving the client a way to talk to the real producer with a well defined business interface we can easily ship another edge to the consumer that has a self contained faked out version of the producer.
 The `ProducerEdgeFake` does just that.
-By reimplementing the controller, we can tweak that behavior based on certain conditions to allow us to force certain responses to the client.
-This allows clients to test against not just the expected results, but edge cases and undesirable or degraded experience results from the host microservice.
-For example, here we have a mutable state inside the class representing if the database is down/unreachable.
+This behavior does not have to be production ready or able to handle load, but it should be a mimic of all the producer's behaviors and subtle nuances.
+In this case we were able to even include some of the core business logic from the real producer, but this won't always be possible.

-If your client has no such failure states you want to expose, and if it is simple enough, you could directly call the controllers and have a triviially simple fake edge.
-This is actually done in a third edge, called `DirectEdge` which is used in tests to make sure the mock behavior matches the real behavior.
+Also, By reimplementing the controller, we can tweak its behavior to simulate different states or levels of degraded performance that the producer might encounter in production.
+For example, here we implemented methods to simulate the producer's database being down or unreachable.
+This allows clients to test against not just the expected results, but edge cases and errors that the producer might throw to the client in production.

-However, both of these allow testing across any arbitrary sync or async protocol without having to deal with workarounds or annoyances in testing like kafka.
+Also, a simple passthrough edge can be created that calls the controllers of the producer directly if you want to test it directly.
+We do this in a third edge, called `DirectEdge`, calling the producer directly as a way to test the real implementation's functionality.
+Both of these also allow for fully testing the api without full integration tests or trying to simulate kafka brokers or complicated docker setups.

 ## Testing